-We’ve been getting deep into the backcountry for years, and our team of guides and iterant wanderers have tested the best satellite messengers on both professional and casual expeditions.
-Besides getting lost, we keyed in on the most important features you’ll need to get the message out, and found the five ideal devices for any situation.
+We’ve been deep in the backcountry for years, and our team of guides and intrepid wanderers has tested the best satellite messengers on both professional and casual expeditions.
+Besides getting lost, we keyed in on the most important features you’ll need to get the message out and found the seven ideal devices for any situation.

-With our extensive background testing gear in real-life situations, we put each device through its paces over several years in differing situations — testing it all from typing ability to durability while getting dirty in the mountains of the Pacific Northwest and the expanses of the Southwest.
-We went global with these messengers, as well: challenging reception across Iceland and from the bottom of the world in Patagonia.
+The team and I have put each device through its paces over several years now — testing it all from typing ability to durability while getting dirty in the mountains of the Pacific Northwest and the expanses of the Southwest.
+I even went global with these messengers: challenging reception across Iceland and from the bottom of the world in Patagonia.

 Garmin inReach Messenger